transparency-dev/witness-network/docs/proposal.md

     schema-less URL, and be the same as the log's [origin line][].
   - Something convincing the maintainers the origin line makes sense, e.g., the operator is from `example.org` if the origin line contains `example.org`.
+    If this is not provided and the maintainers are unsure, they can also ask.
   - How often the log is expected to submit add-checkpoint requests (qpd).
+  - If the log wants to be included in a testing/staging/production list.
   - Any other information that may make the decision to admit the log easier, e.g., remarks regarding utility vs required load.
 (A log that requests cosignatures every second will be harder to get admitted to a list compared to a log that only requests cosignatures once per day.)
   - Contact information to someone responsible for the log's operations.

+**Note:** the maintainers may accept additions to the list outside of the mailing list, e.g., as they meet people on conferences and in chat rooms.

 **Note:** there is no guarantee that a request to be added will be granted.
 The maintainers maintain the lists of logs in good faith to keep them reliable.